clitetailor/react-epic/docs/BreakdownCookbook.md

 So there's two solution to overcome this.
 The first solution is to lift Redux into React Epic.
 The second solution is to lift RxJS into Redux.
 Can it be?!

 The answer is yes.
-Imagine this is the reducer and how it swallow the actions stream:
+Imagine this is the reducer and how it swallows the actions stream:

 ```js
 function counterReducer({